 The establishment of zoning districts and the zoning map indicates where specific types of development can and should be located.
 Zoning districts shown on the zoning map should be coordinated with the land use plan and map.
 While the zoning map and land use map do not need to directly match at the time the land use map is adopted, the intent is that the land use map will serve as a guide indicating how the property should eventually be zoned.
 Therefore, indiscriminate zoning changes may result in weakening of the comprehensive plan.
 In fact, changes to zoning district boundaries should only be made if they are consistent with the adopted land use map.
+Since the Town of Hewitt has County zoning, they should work with the County on these issues.
 However, there may be situations where changing the zoning district boundary makes sense and is in the best interest of the community.
 If changing the zoning would result in a conflict with the future land use map, the land use map should also be changed.
 However, the future land use map should only be changed if it does not accurately reflect the community's desired land use pattern.
 Achieving consistency between zoning and land use designation is also discussed in the Land Use Element.